Mobile Live Streaming: How to Live Stream from a Mobile Phone [2024 Update]

 Another reason why streaming from a smartphone is attractive is because it is easy to create live streams on the go with your smartphone.
 Most people always have their smartphones with them, so if something comes up that you suddenly want to capture and stream live, all you have to do is pull out your phone and get started.

 Mobile live streaming is also handy for community events where you can’t or don’t want to bring your entire video recording set up.
-The following community events can easily be captured with mobile live streaming via your smartphone:
+The following community events can easily be captured with mobile live streaming via your smartphone (iPhone or Android):

 - Company events